-- request of any of the attorneys present, or, at the request of a party if unrepresented by an attorney, should be excused from the deposition during the making of the objection. - c.
+c.
 An attorney should not repeatedly ask the same or substantially identical question of a deponent if the question already has been asked and fully and responsively answered by the deponent.
-Upon objection by counsel for the deponent, or by the deponent if unrepresented, it is presumptively improper for an attorney to continue to ask the same or substantially identical question of a witness unless the previous answer was evasive or incomplete. - d.
-It is presumptively improper to instruct a witness not to answer a question during thetaking of a deposition unless under the circumstances permitted by Fed.
+Upon objection by counsel for the deponent, or by the deponent if unrepresented, it is presumptively improper for an attorney to continue to ask the same or substantially identical question of a witness unless the previous answer was evasive or incomplete.

+d.
+It is presumptively improper to instruct a witness not to answer a question during the taking of a deposition unless under the circumstances permitted by Fed.
 R. Civ.
 P. 30(c)(2).
 However, it is also presumptively improper to ask questions clearly beyond the scope of discovery permitted by Fed.
 R. Civ.
 P. 26(b)(1), particularly of a personal nature, and continuing to do so after objection shall be evidence that the deposition is being conducted in bad faith or in such a manner as unreasonably to annoy, embarrass, or oppress the deponent or party, which is prohibited by Fed.
 R. Civ.
+P. 30(d)(3).

-P. 30(d)(3). - e.
-If requested to supply an explanation as to the basis for an objection, the objecting attorney should do so, consistent with Guideline 6(b) above. - f.
+e.
+If requested to supply an explanation as to the basis for an objection, the objecting attorney should do so, consistent with Guideline 6(b) above.

+f.
 While the interrogation of the deponent is in progress, neither an attorney nor the deponent should initiate a private conversation except for the purpose of determining whether a privilege should be asserted.
-To do so otherwise is presumptively improper. - g.
+To do so otherwise is presumptively improper.

+g.
 During breaks in the taking of a deposition, no one should discuss with the deponent the substance of the prior testimony given by the deponent during the deposition.
-Counsel for the deponent may discuss with the deponent at such time whether a privilege should be asserted or otherwise engage in discussion not regarding the substance of the witness's prior testimony. - h.
+Counsel for the deponent may discuss with the deponent at such time whether a privilege should be asserted or otherwise engage in discussion not regarding the substance of the witness's prior testimony.

+h.
 Unless otherwise ordered by the Court, the following persons may, without advance notice, attend a deposition: individual parties; a representative of non-individual parties; and expert witnesses of parties.
 Except for the persons identified above, counsel should notify other parties not later than seven (7) days before the taking of a deposition if counsel desires to have a non-party present during a deposition.
-If the parties are unable to agree to the attendance of this person, then the person shall not be entitled to attend the deposition unless the party desiring to have the person attend obtains a Court order permitting him/her to do so.
+If the parties are unable to agree to the attendance of this person, then the person shall not be entitled to attend the deposition unless the party desiring to have the person attend obtains a Court court order permitting him/her to do so.
 Unless ordered by the Court, however, a dispute regarding who may attend a deposition should not be grounds for delaying the deposition.
 All persons present during the taking of a deposition should be identified on the record before the deposition begins.
-Other than the deponent, counsel representing a party or unrepresented party, persons attending a deposition may not ask or answer questions during, or otherwise participate in the process of, the deposition. - i.
+Other than the deponent, counsel representing a party or unrepresented party, persons attending a deposition may not ask or answer questions during, or otherwise participate in the process of, the deposition.

+i.
 Except for the person recording the deposition in accordance with Fed.
 R. Civ.
 P. 30(b), during the taking of a deposition no one may record the testimony without the consent of the deponent and all parties in attendance, unless otherwise ordered by the Court.

-GUIDELINE 7: ASSERTIONS OF PRIVILEGE AT DEPOSITIONS
+Guideline 7: Assertions of Privilege at Depositions

+a.
 When a claim of privilege is asserted during a deposition, and information is not provided on the basis of such assertion: